 The hospitality industry is a diverse and global industry offering countless opportunities in lodging, restaurant operations, travel and tourism services, gaming and entertainment, and recreation management.
-The Hospitality Management course provides sophomore students with a basic knowledge of the principles and fundamentals of the hospitality industry.
+The Hospitality Management Shop 2 provides sophomore students with a basic knowledge of the principles and fundamentals of the hospitality industry.
 Students are provided with a foundation in general customer service practices, management concepts and theories that form a basis for success in the Hotel, Travel & Tourism Service industries.
-Students concentrating in this program area are introduced to department functions and operational aspects within hotel departments.
-Students will gain real world experience in the school's Artisan Restaurant and function room.
+Students concentrating in this program area are introduced to department functions and operational aspects within hotel departments utilizing the Hospitality Service text book and workbook.
+Students will gain real world experience in the school's Artisan Restaurant and function room focusing on dining room service skills.
+Student will have the opportunity to work in the fast paced environment of the School's Café.
+Students will also participate with the setup, service and breakdown of school functions and events.
 Students are trained and acquire basic technical skills in dining, banquets and customer service practices.
-Students will gain experience working in a local hotel and rotate through the following hotel departments; front desk, human resources, restaurant, kitchen, banquets, housekeeping, laundry, administration, accounting, and engineering.
 Students will be able to participate in various industry tours, school functions, and volunteer opportunities.
 Student will demonstrate proper service etiquette, work ethic and professionalism to gain experience and build confidence.
+Students are able to experience on the job training working in a local hotel with the shop teacher.